WebberZone/contextual-related-posts/readme.txt

 * Display Related Posts automatically after the content on your website or in the feed without the need to edit template files
 * Manual install available to select the exact placement of the posts.
 This will require you to edit your theme files
 * Relevancy matching based on title and/or content of the post
-* Exclude posts from categories from being displayed in the list
+* Exclude posts from categories from being displayed in the list.
+Or you can exclude posts or pages by ID
-* Exclude display of related posts on Pages
+* Widget support
 * Support for Custom Post Types
 * Thumbnail support
 	* Support for WordPress post thumbnails